 If for whatever reason, you would like to sell your house with deferred maintenance, it’s not a problem.
 Yes, your selling price will be lower than if you were selling without any deferred maintenance, but these two questions remain: Will you get as much money out of the sale as you put in to complete the renovation?
 And is it worth the extra time, work, and headache?

 The best thing you can do as a homeowner who wants to sell your home is to determine what type of buyer you are trying to attract.
 Will they be open to buying a home with deferred maintenance?
 Will the best buyer be an investor who plans to fix up the home or an end buyer?
-This is where the investor conversation comes into play.
+This is where the investor conversation comes into play, particularly when trying to sell a vacant house that is sitting empty.

 What is a “We Buy Houses” Investor?